Meeting People Is Easy: Production

 According to the director, Grant Gee, Radiohead sat in hotel suites for days giving interviews.
 To record each interview, Gee "[ran] around, leaving a microphone in one room, going and filming something in another".
 He placed surveillance cameras in the band's dressing room, which he said foreshadowed the rise of reality television such as Big Brother: "We were doing it in a slightly more arty way, but it's the same ...
 Radiohead Big Brother is what I think of that film in a way."
-The Radiohead bassist, Colin Greenwood, said Gee recorded around 40 hours of footage, and Radiohead gave him freedom to edit it.
+Greenwood said Gee recorded around 40 hours of footage, and Radiohead gave him freedom to edit it.

+Radiohead's co-manager, Chris Hufford, said Meeting People Is Easy was "psychologically honest" and that he found it depressing to watch: "Seeing that going on where there should have been pride and joy.
+I knew they were readdressing how they looked to themselves, each other and the outside world."
+The drummer, Philip Selway, said the film was the result of how Gee perceived the period, and that other times on the tour were "much lighter".
 According to Yorke, Gee refused their requests to include moments of positivity.

+In 2020, Yorke wrote: "I've never really watched this since it was completed.
+I couldn't because it would send me back down a mental hole that would take me days to recover from.
+But now skimming through it looks kind of funny, sad and alarming at the same time.
+I still recognise us all.
+But would have had some strong words for myself at this point."

 Release

 Meeting People Is Easy was released in the UK on VHS on 30 November 1998, and on DVD on 12 June 2000.
-It was released in both formats on 18 May 1999 in the United States.
+It was released in both formats on 18 May 1999 in the US.
 It was the first DVD released by Radiohead's record label, EMI.

 In the UK, Channel 4 broadcast Meeting People is Easy on 6 May 1999.
 In the US, MTV broadcast a premiere of the film on 16 May 1999, and the Sundance Channel broadcast it nine times during May 2000.
 After Radiohead's new record company, XL, purchased their back catalogue from EMI, Radiohead made Meeting People Is Easy available to stream free on their website along with other archived material.